What is Physics?

 As for the future, many young people use these notes.
 I am sure that some of them will go on to discover something that is ground-breaking.
 Is it going to be you?

 Above all, Physics is about people.
 Throughout history, men and women have made observations of things they have seen and have used their intellects to make sense of what they have seen and to explain it so that others can understand.
 They were and are living people who have all the feelings and aspirations of everyone else.
 They sleep, eat, drink, go to the lavatory, get ill, leap for joy, get angry, get drunk, etc, just like everyone else.
 Their computers crash just like yours does.
 They play music.
-Many are very pleasant people.
+Most are very pleasant people.
 Sir Isaac Newton was decidedly obnoxious, narcissistic, malicious, and manipulative.
 Henry Cavendish was desperately shy and socially inept.
 Both may have had Asperger's syndrome.

 Many physicists make good musicians, e.g. Brian May from the legendary group Queen, who is now a leading astrophysicist.
 The poster-boy for Physics, Brian Cox, is another one who played in a rock band.
 William Herschel, a Seventeenth Century Astronomer Royal, was a composer, while Albert Einstein was a dab hand at the violin.
 Johann Wolfgang Goethe, the German poet whose reputation is akin to our William Shakespeare, was a meteorologist and geophysicist.